Kitura/kitura.dev/content/web/news/blogs/kitura-couchdb-cloudant-nosql-database.md

 }
 ```

-In Kitura CouchDB 3.0, dbExists has been replaced with retrieveDB.
+In Kitura CouchDB 3.0, `dbExists` has been replaced with `retrieveDB`.
 This will check the database exists and, if it does, initialize a database instance for you in a single function.

 ###Database CRUD operations